michaelblawrence/together-rs/README.md

 Every time you run `together`, it saves the configuration to local disk.

-You can use the `together load [toml_path]` option to specify a configuration file to use.
+You can use the `together load [yml_path]` option to specify a configuration file to use.
 Or use the following command to start `together` with the last saved configuration:

 ```sh
 together rerun